How to Fix a Leaky Sales Funnel

-When obtaining leads, encouraging every salesperson to use their own means to secure prospects is a recipe for disaster.
+When gathering leads, encouraging every salesperson to use their own strategies to find and convert prospects is a recipe for disaster.

 In most cases, it results in poor communication between sales teams and the marketing team.

-Without a proper process, you will have gaps in your sales funnel.
+Without a proper sales process, you'll have gaps in your sales funnel.
 Your initial marketing efforts, such as logging customer interaction, sending follow-ups and reminders, and keeping data up-to-date are likely to be wasted.

-CTAs aim to direct the customer on the next course of action after engaging with your content.
-When they are missing on your website or outreach methods, your customers won’t know what action to take, resulting in loss of leads and eventually revenue.
+CTAs direct potential customers on to the next course of action after engaging with your content.
+When they are missing on your website or outreach methods, your customers won’t know what action to take, resulting in loss of leads and revenue.

 Every business has conversion bottlenecks that hamper the sales process.
 These factors include slow response rates, poor UX/UI, a long onboarding process, or a lack of proper pricing methods.
 These, when not taken care of, stop leads from converting correctly.

-Customers will automatically get suspicious and drop along the sales funnel if you send contradicting information about your product and services.
+Customers automatically get suspicious and drop out of the sales funnel if you send contradicting information about your product and services.

 As you can see, you probably got an idea now of what is causing low conversion rates, poor leads, missed sales targets, or inaccurate sales forecasts.